 Sanding for Finishing

-Last but not least: If you intend to paint your workpiece, then sanding will be essential to your success.
-It “roughs up” the surface, giving the paint something to stick to.
+If you intend to paint your workpiece, sanding will also be essential to your success.
+It roughs up the surface, giving the paint something to stick to.
 Plus, sanding between coats of paint smoothes out any bumps or raised areas that are produced, so you are left with a super smooth, factory-like finish.